PolarBean/DeepSlice/README.md

 At present one limitation is that it only works on Coronally cut sections, we will release an update in the future for sagittal and horizontally cut histology.
 ![Alt](docs/images/process.PNG)
 DeepSlice automates the process of identifying exactly where in the brain a section lies, it can accomodate non-orthogonal cutting planes and will produce an image specific annotation for each section in your brain.
+## Citation
+If you use DeepSlice in your work please cite [Carey et al, 2023](https://www.nature.com/articles/s41467-023-41645-4).
+It may also be useful if you mention the version you use :)

 ## Workflow
 DeepSlice is fully integrated with the <a href="https://quint-workflow.readthedocs.io/en/latest/QUINTintro.html" >QUINT workflow.</a>  Quint helps you register, segment and quantify brain wide datasets! &nbsp; 🐭🧠🔬💻🤖